 - Airplane Flight Attendant

 What Kind of Flight Attendant Job Opportunities Are There?

-In 2016, there was an estimated number of 116,600 jobs for Flight Attendant in 2016 (in the United States for Flight Attendant.
+There were about 116,600 jobs for Flight Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 11,900 new jobs for Flight Attendant by 2026.
 Due to new job openings and attrition, there will be an estimated 14,200 positions for Flight Attendant per year.